-There are two types of intellectual property rights that the Japanese legal system covers in relation to the protection of inventions: patent rights and utility model rights.
+The Japanese legal system covers two types of intellectual property rights in relation to the protection of inventions: patent rights and utility model rights.
 Both systems are based on statutory laws, namely the Patent Act and the Utility Model Act.

 The Patent Act employs a substantive examination principle for the patent grant procedure.
 To obtain a patent right for an invention, a patent application must first be filed with the Japan Patent Office (JPO).
 A request for examination must also be filed within three years from the date of filing the patent application, or the patent application will be deemed withdrawn.

 An examination will be carried out by an examiner of the JPO, who will decide whether the patent application fulfils all the requirements prescribed by the Patent Act.